As an ambulance driver responding to an emergency, what is your primary responsibility?

 Prepare for the CEVO 5 Ambulance Test.
 Use flashcards, multiple choice questions, hints, and explanations to excel in your exam!
 Ensure your readiness.

 The primary responsibility of an ambulance driver responding to an emergency is to drive safely with due regard for others' safety.
-This means that while the urgency of the situation may require quick and decisive action, it is essential to balance that urgency with the responsibility of ensuring the safety of all road users, including pedestrians and other vehicles.
+This means that while the urgency of the situation may require a quick response, the driver must always prioritize the safety of everyone on the road.
+This includes being aware of other vehicles, pedestrians, and potential hazards while operating the ambulance.

 Subscribe